How to Create a Student Design Portfolio for HSC English Extension 2 Major Work?

 Project Proposal

 The exploration and development of your ‘need’ is one of the most important steps in the design process.
 This will set the scene and tone of your folio and project.
-This ‘need’ will provide direction for what research and experimentation you may undertake At this point you should not know what your final product will be, rather that there is a need for a solution - and that solution is for you to deliver!
+This ‘need’ will provide direction for what research and experimentation you may undertake.
+At this point you should not know what your final product will be, rather that there is a need for a solution - and that solution is for you to deliver!

 Project Management

-Complete a Time and Action Plan: outline and evaluate each step in the process – from the initial idea through to the evaluation.
+• Complete a Time and Action Plan: outline and evaluate each step in the process (from the initial idea through to the evaluation)

 Project Development and Realisation

-Now that you have completed your project proposal and set up project management plans you can think about how to solve the design need.
 Most designers begin by mind mapping key words or by completing basic sketches.
-This will vary depending on the technologies you are using – my personal fave is a mood board - get onto pinterest and start pinning!!
-Then consider how you can translate that mood or vibe to your own sketches or diagrams.
+This will vary depending on the technologies you are using.
+My personal preference is a mood board - get onto Pinterest and start pinning!!
+Then, consider how you can translate that mood or vibe to your own sketches or diagrams.

+You are encouraged to produce a range of sketches from initial brainstormed ideas, initial sketches, refined sketches and then final design.
 As you go, consider relevant factors that affect design in both the ideation and production stages.

-Function and aesthetics are the obvious factors but also consider others such as the appropriateness of design solution, quality, life analysis, ergonomics, short-and long-term environmental consequences - include specific examples relevant to your design project.
+Function and aesthetics are the obvious factors, but also consider others such as the appropriateness of design solution, quality, life analysis, ergonomics, short-and long-term environmental consequences.
+Include specific examples relevant to your design project!

 Project Evaluation

 Remember to evaluate as you go!
 It is important that you are continually evaluating the design process.
 This can be done through regular reflections on say time, action, finance and production processes.
 Of course, you will also need to evaluate the final product - the key question here will be whether the product successfully meets the design brief and overall purpose.
-In doing so, you will consider the factors affecting design that we mentioned before (function, aesthetics, quality, appropriateness of design solution etc).
-Think about how the product works in its intended environment - this will actually require you to test it out.

 So, now you’re probably wondering - how do I actually present all that information?

-Establishing an appropriate presentation for your folio is super important - your presentation (theme, headings, text, layout, colours etc) should be related to your design/product and should be consistent throughout the entire portfolio.
+Establishing an appropriate presentation for your folio is super important - your presentation (theme, headings, text, layout, colours etc) should be related to your design/product, and should be consistent throughout the entire portfolio.

 What Software should I use?